Knowledge-informed Molecular Learning: A Survey on Paradigm Transfer

+However, purely data-driven models, while effective, bear several shortcomings. \textbf{Firstly}, these models may lack a holistic understanding of physical and chemical processes, potentially hampering their accuracy in areas of the chemical space that are underrepresented in the training data. \textbf{Secondly}, overfitting to the training data can induce poor generalization to novel data. \textbf{Thridly}, these models can be complex and difficult to interpret, making the elucidation of the logic behind predictions a formidable challenge.
+The infusion of accumulated expert insights (i.e., domain knowledge) can bolster the resilience of molecular learning models, curbing the influence of noisy data.
+Hence, the integration of domain knowledge is pivotal in molecular learning.

+Steered by domain knowledge, the molecular learning paradigm has undergone a transformation, as depicted in Figure~\ref{fig:sankey}.
+A paradigm denotes a comprehensive machine learning framework designed for a specific set of tasks.
+Various paradigms typically encompass distinct model architectures and inputs/outputs, heavily contingent on the nature of the tasks in question.
+Molecular learning tasks can be classified into several paradigms, including Prediction (\textsc{Pred}), Molecule Pairing (\textsc{MolPair}), Node Pairing (\textsc{NodePair}), Masked Molecule Model (\textsc{Mmm}), Molecule-to-Molecule (\textsc{Mol2Mol}), Action Prediction (\textsc{ActPred}), and at the forefront, the Large Language Model (\textsc{Llm}), as elucidated in this paper.
+To transition between paradigms, the input data must initially be reformatted into the suitable format, followed by processing by the new paradigm to solve the desired task.
+In recent years, there has been an escalating interest in generalizing paradigms to diverse tasks, guided by domain knowledge, resulting in increased success and recognition within the molecular learning community.

-These knowledge-informed paradigm transfers scattering in various molecular studies have not been systematically reviewed and analyzed.
-In this paper, we attempt to summarize recent advances and trends on this line of research.
-This paper is organized as follows.
-In section~\ref{paradigm}, we present formal definitions of the six paradigms, and introduce their representative tasks and instance models.
-In section~\ref{paradigm transfer}, we discuss the main knowledge-informed paradigm transfers that occur in different molecular learning tasks and analyze the way domain knowledge guides them.
-In section~\ref{conclusion}, we conclude this survey with a brief discussion of recent trends and future directions.
+These knowledge-informed paradigm transfers interspersed in various molecular studies have not been systematically reviewed and analyzed.
+In this paper, we strive to encapsulate recent developments and trends in this line of research.
+This paper is structured as follows.
+In \S ~\ref{paradigm}, we furnish formal definitions of the seven paradigms and introduce their representative tasks and instance models.
+In \S ~\ref{paradigm transfer}, we scrutinize how domain knowledge directs transfers across various molecular learning tasks.
+In \S ~\ref{conclusion}, we conclude with a discourse on current trends and prospective directions in this field.